xonde/DevOps-Course-Workshop-Module-13-Learners/README.md

 app.logger.exception("Error processing order {id}".format(id = order.id))
 ```

-After deploying this you'll see results when you run the query `exceptions`
+After deploying this you'll see results when you run the query `exceptions`.
 The details of the exception are magically picked up by the logger.
 Click "New Alert rule" to setup the rule.